7 Fun Facts About Archer It’s in the details

 And the pillows — did we mention the pillows? — are seriously just what you need for true comfort.
 High-quality down pillows with two firmness levels?
 But of course; pillows are quite the personal thing.
 Hypoallergenic fill options?
 Absolutely.
 And when you decide that you want (nay — need) these pillows for everyone in your home or the comfy mattress for your master bedroom, just visit archerhotel.com for details.

-Archer offers guests who book direct at archerhotel.com an arrival gift: a Destination Joker, inspired by Archer’s deck of playing cards.
-This card provides an amenity credit that guests can use throughout the hotel on anything except toward room rates — a fun bonus for guests to decide if they’d like to use it toward an appetizer or meal, for a glass of wine or hand-crafted cocktail, for a snack in The Market or on a curated souvenir.
-Destination Jokers can be collected and combined, as well — that’s a sweet deal.
+Archer offers guests who book direct at archerhotel.com an arrival gift: a $25 drink + dine credit that guests can use throughout the hotel (bars, restaurants, takeout, complimentary room delivery) but cannot be applied toward room rates, parking, mini bar, Market or souvenirs — a sweet deal for guests to decide if they’d like to use it toward an appetizer or meal, a glass of wine or hand-crafted cocktail or snacks in the Market.

 We’re a photographic-frenzied society these days and, as such, we are snap-happy at all hours of the day.
-At Archer Hotel, we’ve noticed that our guests take photos of the Austin staircase with galloping mustangs or underneath the “Hey Baby” neon sign, or the rooftop view from Archer Hotel Napa’s Sky & Vine® Rooftop Bar, from New York’s rooms with the excellent vantage of the Empire State Building, or in front of large-scale wallflower art in Burlington.
+At Archer Hotel, we’ve noticed that our guests take photos of the Austin staircase with galloping mustangs or underneath the “Hey Baby” neon sign, the rooftop view from Archer Hotel Napa’s Sky & Vine Rooftop Bar, from New York’s rooms with the excellent vantage of the Empire State Building or in front of large-scale wallflower art in Burlington.